-Similar to the analysis conducted in the 2023 study, a metric examined in this year's survey is how often organizations conduct technology audits.
-The survey responses were categorized into two distinct groups:
+Similar to the analysis conducted in the 2023 study, a metric examined in this year's survey is how often organisations conduct technology audits.
+The survey responses were categorised into two distinct groups:

-High-frequency IT auditing - Organizations that conduct six or more technology audits per year
+High-frequency IT auditing - Organisations that conduct six or more technology audits per year

-Low-frequency IT auditing - Organizations that conduct five or fewer technology audits per year
+Low-frequency IT auditing - Organisations that conduct five or fewer technology audits per year of organisations anticipate advanced Al systems (including generative Al) will pose significant risks in the next two to three years.

 These high- and low-frequency IT auditing groups are referenced throughout the report.
-As illustrated in Figure 2 below, the majority (71%) of respondents indicate that their organizations perform five or fewer technology audits per year.
+As illustrated in Figure 2 below, the majority (71%) of respondents indicate that their organisations perform five or fewer technology audits per year.